minienv/minienv/README.md

 [https://youtu.be/uVQZPdleE1o](https://youtu.be/uVQZPdleE1o)

 ### Can I try it out?
-You can try minienv at [http://bx.minienv.com:31111](http://bx.minienv.com:31111) or [http://gke.minienv.com:31111](http://gke.minienv.com:31111).
-The former is running on a free single-node Kubernetes cluster in the Bluemix Container Service and can run up to 4 environments (instances of a sample applications).
+You can try minienv at [http://bx.minienv.com:31111](http://bx.minienv.com:31111).
+This is running on a free single-node Kubernetes cluster in the Bluemix Container Service and can run up to 4 environments (instances of a sample applications).
-The latter is running on a 2-node cluster on Google Container Engine (g1-small) and can run up to 6 environments.
 When you run minienv you specify the number of environments you want to provision.
 In these cases I am running on fairly lightweight hardware, so I’ve only provisioned minienv to run a handful of environments.